I Am A Woman

 With her hair flying around, she strategically hid the wounds.
-She was a vision in black, the modern day muse of Byron’s ‘She walks in beauty’.
+She was a vision in black, the modern-day muse of Byron’s ‘She Walks in Beauty’.

 She turned heads with her poise.
 But one look at her tear-drenched face would give her beholders sleepless nights.
 She was a dream for many.
 But in her home, she was the object that was whipped, kicked, abused and banged against the wall…

-She was oblivious to the concerned passersby who looked and re-looked at her tortured beauty.
+She was oblivious to the concerned passersby who looked and re-looked at the tortured beauty.
 The people took a measure of her condition but she was suffering too much to notice.
 Her painful strides were purposeful.
 With each step, she evaluated her life.

 What was her fate?
 Was her courage failing?
 Or was she just that drifting wind that people closed their windows on?
 Who was she?
 Why was she broken and bruised?
 Why was the vision so helpless, a putty in the hands of that Satan?